MegEngine/MegEngine/README.md

 English | [中文](README_CN.md)

-MegEngine is a fast, scalable and easy-to-use numerical evaluation framework, with auto-differentiation.
+MegEngine is a fast, scalable and easy-to-use deep learning framework, with auto-differentiation.

 ------